-If an eligible receiver who is on the line moves to another position on the line (not forward), he must reset prior to the snap.
-If he does not reset, it is Illegal Motion.
+If an eligible receiver who is on the line moves to another position on the line (not forward), he must come to a complete stop prior to the snap.
+If he does not come to a complete stop, it is Illegal Motion.